 Ferris Bueller’s Day Off

 Few teen comedies ever get to become one of the most culturally important movies of all time.
 But that’s exactly what happened to Ferris Bueller’s Day Off.
 From the parade to the wrecking of a super-rare Ferrari, everything about the movie has entered into cinematic folklore.
-The romance between Ferris and girlfriend Sloane is actually quite a thin thread which only really shows itself occasionally throughout the movie.
-But, after a fast moving and chaotic finalé, Ferris hops over the fence around his yard and tells Sloane he loves her.
+The romance between Ferris and girlfriend Sloane is actually quite a thin thread that only really shows itself occasionally throughout the movie.
+But, after a fast-moving and chaotic finalé, Ferris hops over the fence around his yard and tells Sloane he loves her.

-In a true moment of teen wishful thinking, Sloane watches him leave and whispers to herself “He’s going to marry me”.
+In a true moment of teen wishful thinking, Sloane watches him leave and whispers to herself, “He’s going to marry me”.
 It might not be the boy-girl proposal you’d expect but, at least for Sloane, it’s all she needs.

 An older boy, Ben, offers to marry the youngsters in a ceremony he admits isn’t legal.
-As he asks if they love each other and they both say they do he realizes they are both chewing gum.
+As he asks if they love each other and they both say they do, he realizes they are both chewing gum.
 He makes them get rid of the gum before continuing.
-It’s a delightful, absolutely appropriate, little twist in an age old story.
+It’s a delightful, absolutely appropriate little twist in an age-old story.

 Before she goes, Andrew finds her and tells her he really loves her.
-He proposes with the line “Will you marry me….because I want to date you?”.
+He proposes with the line, “Will you marry me….because I want to date you?”.
 They convince the immigration official charged with deporting them that the relationship is now real, and everyone wins.

 With neither the most romantic title for a movie ever, nor the most romantic plot, the movie was still one of the most popular romcoms ever.
-Ben and Alison have a one night stand, after which Alison discovers she is pregnant.
+Ben and Alison have a one-night stand, after which Alison discovers she is pregnant.
 Eventually, she tracks Ben down and tells him.
 He promises to be responsible and support both Alison and the baby.
 Unfortunately, due to being habitually lazy and irresponsible, Ben isn’t the best father-to-be that ever lived.
-They do try and give the relationship a go, but soon break up and Alison tells Ben to stay away.
+They do try and give the relationship a go, but soon break up, and Alison tells Ben to stay away.
 Stung by the rejection, Ben gets a real job and makes a real effort to be a better man.
 This impresses Alison with his commitment to her and the baby, and they reconcile.

 A Walk To Remember